DavidQL/ember-blog-client/Readme.md

 # Objective

-Fill in the missing code in the controllers to get the app working as it should.
-In this codebase, the authors aren't showing up on the left like they should, and you can't save a new post.
+Fix the following problems in this codebase: the authors aren't showing up on the left like they should, and you can't save a new post.

 Files to fix:
 	* controllers/application.js